Kaylajay07/pandas-challenge/README.md

 # pandas-challenge

-In this challenge, I used what I have learned in pandas to show trends in performance of individual schools by analyzing district wide data.
+In this challenge, I used what I have learned to create and manipulate Pandas DataFrames, to analyze school and standardized test data.

+Dependencies
+ - Pandas and Pathlib